myk3y/Modbus-Midea-HW-Heat-Pump/Instructions.md

 ![Alt text](images/Screw%20Block%20Wiring.png)

-Mount the trnsformer and the RS485 module securely to the heat pump.
+Mount the transformer and the RS485 module securely to the heat pump.
 For this I used 3M VHB mounting tape.
 This 3M product is strong, flexible, but able to be removed if necessary.
 I have had units mounted over a dozen years and the bond is as strong today as the day I installed it.
 It will bond to almost any clean surface.

 https://www.3mnz.co.nz/3M/en_NZ/vhb-tapes-nz/

+Be sure to mount the RS485 module in a way that you can orient the antenna in the same plane as your AP/WiFi router - in other words, if your router has its antenna vertically, make the RS485 antenna vertical too - it will ensure the best connection.
+The unit is inside a metal casing, surrounded by electronics which can interfere with the signal.

 - Once the device is connected and securely mounted, you can power the heat pump back up and connect to the RS485 module

 **Configuration**

-Configure the WaveShare module.
-In mode, you need to set Modbus TCP <=> Modbus RTU.
-The default username and password is admin admin

-Connect the WaveShare module to your Midea 170L heat pump.
-The cables are Yellow = GND, Gray = B, Black = A.

-Using File Editor in Home Assistant navigator to your configuration.yaml file and add this line

-modbus: !include modbus.yaml

-Using File Editor, create a modbus.yaml file and copy the configuration above.

-Adjust the host to match the IP address of your WaveShare module.